dharmaprotocol/excluded-uni-airdrop-users/README.md

 2. Your project's directory should contain two files: `accounts.txt` and `README.md`
 3. `accounts.txt` should a text file containing your list of affected users' accounts, in the form of one valid Ethereum address per line

 4. `README.md` should contain basic instructions on how to pull the set of addresses submitted.
-If a script is required, it should be included in the directory in some capacity.
+If a script is required, it should be included in the readme in some capacity.

 # How To Test that Your Accounts Are Valid
 ```bash